grafana/explore-traces/docs/sources/access/index.md

 The plugin is automatically activated after installation.

-### Install for a Docker container
+### Install in a Docker container

-If you want to install the app in a Docker container, configure the following environment variable:
+To install the app in a Docker container, configure the following environment variable:

 ```shell
 GF_INSTALL_PLUGINS=https://storage.googleapis.com/integration-artifacts/grafana-exploretraces-app/grafana-exploretraces-app-latest.zip;grafana-traces-app